 EM SATYA is a Cambodian cartoonist who first published his work in the 1960's, and then through the reign of the Khmer Rouge and beyond.
 One of the few artists to survive that period, he's an elder statesman of Cambodian art.

-►NEW! - FLOWER OF BATTAMBANG is Em Satya's first work in the "graphic novel" format.
+FLOWER OF BATTAMBANG is Em Satya's first work in the "graphic novel" format.
 Set in Battambang and Phnom Penh, this tale of Cambodian romance and intrigue will appeal to fans of international comics and Bollywood films.
 Begun nearly two decades ago, and shelved when the market for domestic comics took a downturn, Satya finished the tale in 2006.
 It's now presented for the first time in English.
 104 pages, 5.5" x 7.5", color covers, b+w interiors.
 An education in international comics, for only $2.00!

 NATHAN SCHREIBER is a cartoonist.

-►NEW! - SECRET PRISON #7 (Retrofit) Ed. by Ian Harker and Box Brown.
+SECRET PRISON #7 (Retrofit) Ed. by Ian Harker and Box Brown.
 This thoroughly impressive tribute anthology is a tribute to the Japanese anthology Garo, and features work from Mickey Z., Box Brown, Ian Harker, Tom Hart, Katie Skelly, Alex Schubert, and many more.
 Incldes essays by Derek Badman and manga historian Ryan Holmberg, plus a reprint in English of Masahiko Matsumoto;s "The Heart of Shinjuku" (1973).
 Certainly one of the best anthologies to come down the pike in a while, this one comes highly recommended!
 150 pages, 10" x 13", perfect-bound, color covers with b+w interiors, on newsprint. $15.00.

 CLAIRE SERINGHAUS' absurdist graphite drawings and cartoons tread the line between Glen Baxter and Edward Gorey.

-►NEW! - THE BLARING HOUSE by Claire Seringhaus (Conundrum): "This collection of selected pen and graphite drawings range from the whimsical to the hyper-realistic, with some looking as though they were lifted from a turn-of-the-century catalogue.
+THE BLARING HOUSE by Claire Seringhaus (Conundrum): "This collection of selected pen and graphite drawings range from the whimsical to the hyper-realistic, with some looking as though they were lifted from a turn-of-the-century catalogue.
 Many include captions, which convey humourous narrative arcs and add a sometimes bizarre dimension to the work.
 The Blaring House is inspired by children’s book illustrations, absurdist humour, and late Victorian portrait photography."
 100 pages, 5" x 8", b+w interiors; $15.00.

 JASON SHIGA: Jason Shiga is the nerdiest, most-brilliant cartoonist of them all.
 His comics create mind-boggling puzzles that the reader is invited to, if not solve, at least come along for the ride on, as Shiga runs them through his convoluted course.
 Bookhunter is an all-time classic, and Meanwhile is his most intricate work to date.

-►NEW! - FLOWER OF BATTAMBANG is Em Satya's first work in the "graphic novel" format.
+FLOWER OF BATTAMBANG is Em Satya's first work in the "graphic novel" format.
 Set in Battambang and Phnom Penh, this tale of Cambodian romance and intrigue will appeal to fans of international comics and Bollywood films.
 Begun nearly two decades ago, and shelved when the market for domestic comics took a downturn, Satya finished the tale in 2006.
 It's now presented for the first time in English.
 104 pages, 5.5" x 7.5", color covers, b+w interiors.
 An education in international comics, for only $2.00!

 NATHAN SCHREIBER is a cartoonist.

-►NEW! - SECRET PRISON #7 (Retrofit) Ed. by Ian Harker and Box Brown.
+SECRET PRISON #7 (Retrofit) Ed. by Ian Harker and Box Brown.
 This thoroughly impressive tribute anthology is a tribute to the Japanese anthology Garo, and features work from Mickey Z., Box Brown, Ian Harker, Tom Hart, Katie Skelly, Alex Schubert, and many more.
 Incldes essays by Derek Badman and manga historian Ryan Holmberg, plus a reprint in English of Masahiko Matsumoto;s "The Heart of Shinjuku" (1973).
 Certainly one of the best anthologies to come down the pike in a while, this one comes highly recommended!
 150 pages, 10" x 13", perfect-bound, color covers with b+w interiors, on newsprint. $15.00.

 Above: Three spreads from Secret Prison #7